 Status of the Current Immigration Debate

 Public discourse is divided over the issue of illegal immigration.
 Opponents argue that undocumented immigrants are an economic drain; others say they are an economic boon.
 Some contend that undocumented workers take jobs that would otherwise be held by American workers, while others argue they do work that Americans are unwilling to undertake.
-Meanwhile, many experts say that legal immigration must be made more efficient to deter illegal immigration and attract skilled foreign workers, but that the debate over illegal immigration enforcement has blocked progress on broader reform.
+Meanwhile, many experts say that legal immigration must be made more efficient to deter illegal immigration and attract skilled foreign workers, and that the debate over illegal immigration enforcement has blocked progress on broader reform.

 Many Americans think the U.S. immigration system is urgently in need of reform.
 A January 2013 Gallup poll found that only 36 percent of Americans are satisfied with the current level of immigration into the United States.

-Debates center primarily on immigrants entering from Mexico--although studies by the Pew Hispanic Center show that migration flows between Mexico and the United States have been at net zero since 2007, primarily due to declining U.S. economic opportunity.
+Debates center primarily on immigrants entering from Mexico, even though studies by the Pew Hispanic Center show that migration flows between Mexico and the United States have been at net zero since 2007, primarily due to declining U.S. economic opportunity.
 This new trend "does fundamentally change the nature of U.S.-bound immigration, likely permanently," writes CFR's Shannon O'Neil, noting that the shift "has yet to feed into U.S. political debates."

 An Enforcement-Based Approach to Illegal Immigration

-The administration has also expanded the Secure Communities program, started in 2008, which allows local law enforcement to share fingerprints of arrestees with the Immigration Customs and Enforcement (ICE) agency to examine their status and criminal history for possible deportation.
-Secure Communities has provoked harsh criticism in some states, where critics say it has led to deportations for minor offenses rather than being applied only to "the most dangerous and violent offenders" (PDF) as intended, eroding trust between immigrant communities and law enforcement.
+The administration has also expanded the Secure Communities program, started in 2008, which allows local law enforcement to share fingerprints of arrestees with the federal Immigration and Customs Enforcement (ICE) agency to examine their status and criminal history for possible deportation.
+Secure Communities has provoked harsh criticism in some states, where critics say it has led to deportations for minor offenses rather than being applied only to "the most dangerous and violent offenders" [PDF] as intended, eroding trust between immigrant communities and law enforcement.
 This criticism, as well as a heavily backlogged immigration court system, has led ICE to refine its deportation priorities and procedures to target high-level offenders.

 The federal government's policies are criticized by immigration advocates and hardliners alike.
 Many conservatives argue that the administration is not doing enough to curb illegal immigration, and that allowing thousands of lower-level offenders to remain in the country amounts to "backdoor amnesty."
-To further deter illegal immigration, several politicians have supported the idea of an expanded fence along the U.S.-Mexico border.
+To further deter illegal immigration, some politicians have supported the idea of an expanded fence along the U.S.-Mexico border.